NDZL/-blog-WSC-DEV-UG/README.md

 - in the Config.json file use the `shortcutImportFile` API, which is part of the `configDesktopShortcuts` key
 - as a value, pass the exported shortcuts
-    - be mindful to escape with backslash `\` the imported JSON shortcuts
+    - be mindful to escape with a backslash `\` the imported JSON shortcuts

     ![image](https://github.com/NDZL/-blog-WSC-DEV-UG/assets/11386676/7184682a-f59c-41f1-a46c-74af4bab3574)

-    - you can drop the `checksum` key if you edit the shortcuts, since this field is optional
+    - you can drop the `checksum` key if you edit the shortcuts since this field is optional

       ![image](https://github.com/NDZL/-blog-WSC-DEV-UG/assets/11386676/06c56193-d071-4dda-9c6f-12adc55416ad)